rodneyrehm/php-template-engines/README.md

 # PHP Template Engines Comparison #

+»There are three kinds of lies: Lies, damned lies, and benchmarks«

 Please note that this is a premature publication.
 You won't get anything off this as of now…

 ## Running Tests ##